Jorgemucisalumfilho/cli/docs/source.md

 auto restore formatscreate:yes GitHub CLI hub
 GitHub CLI](https://cli.github.com/) (gh) was announced in early 2020](https://github.blog/2020-02-12-supercharge-your-command-line-experience-github-cli-is-now-in-beta/) and provides a more seamless way to interact with your GitHub repositories from the command line.
 We also know that many people are interested in the very similar hub(https://hub.github.com/) project, so we wanted to clarify some potential points of confusion.
 Why didn’t you just build gh on top of hub
 We wrestled with the decision of whether to continue building onto hub and adopt it as an official GitHub project.
-In weighing different possibilities, we decided to start fresh without the constraints of 10 years of design decisions that `hub` has baked in and without the assumption that hub can be safely aliased to git.
+In weighing different possibilities, we decided to start fresh without the constraints of 10 years of design decisions that hub has baked in and without the assumption that hub can be safely aliased to git.
 We also wanted to be more opinionated and focused on GitHub workflows, and doing this with hub had the risk of alienating many hub users who love the existing tool and expected it to work in the way they were used to.
  What’s next for hub
 The GitHub CLI team is focused solely on building out the new tool, gh.
 We aren’t shutting down hub or doing anything to change it.
 It’s an open source project and will continue to exist as long as it’s maintained and keeps receiving contributions.
- What does it mean that GitHub CLI is official and hub is unofficial autocreate GitHub CLI is built and maintained by a team of people who work on the tool on behalf of GitHub.
+ What does it mean that GitHub CLI is official and hub is unofficial autocreate GitHub CLI is built and maintained by a team of people who work on the tool on behalf on GitHub.
 When there’s something wrong with it, people can reach out to GitHub support or create an issue in the issue tracker, where an employee at GitHub will respond. hub is a project whose maintainer also happens to be a GitHub employee.
 He chooses to maintain hub in his spare time, as many of our employees do with open source projects.
 Should I use gh or hub autocreate
 We have no interest in forcing anyone to use GitHub CLI instead of hub.
 We think people should use whatever set of tools makes them happiest and most productive working with GitHub.